grafana/agent/docs/sources/flow/config-language/expressions/types_and_values.md

 ## Objects

-You construct object values with a sequence of comma-separated key-value pairs surrounded by curly braces `{}`.
+You construct objects with a sequence of comma-separated key-value pairs surrounded by curly braces `{}`.

 ```river
 {